PPekkaENT/lab-work-mecha01/README.md

 -------------
 #### Project 2 - Pipe_Robot
 <h5>The Pipe_Robot is a robot that is completely built to travel along a specific aluminum pipe with a diameter of 25 mm.
-The robot uses 2 DC motors as a power source. </h5>
+The mechanical structure of the robot is built from LEGO parts.
+The robot uses wheels placed at a certain angle around the pipe to move forward.
+The mass of the robot is located heavily under the pipe and the structure is balanced with additional weight at the rear end of the robot.
+The robot has a remote control that operates at a frequency of 38 kHz and it can be used to control the on-off state.
+The robot uses two DC motors as a power source and does not have an additional braking system.
+It has a hall sensor that detects changes in magnetic force.
+The hall sensor is used to detect the magnet that is located near the pipe.
+The magnet detection event is used as a trigger in the design to meet the requirements of the assignment.
+An IR sensor is used to detect the black line that marks the end condition.
+The robot has to be rebooted to complete the track from start to finish consecutively.
+As the robot is built strictly for a specific task, it has no value outside of the project.</h5>

 -----